Georgia Scholars' Institute

 - Can I participate in the program as a non-dual enrolled student?

 - Can I have a single room?

 - Is there a non-residential option?

 - How will students spend a typical day in the Georgia Scholars’ Institute Program?

-To be eligible to participate in the Georgia Scholars’ Institute program, students must meet the following criteria, but admission is based on a holistic view of each student:
+To be eligible to participate in the Georgia Scholars’ Institute program, students generally meet the following criteria, but admission is based on a holistic view of each student:

 - Rising High School Junior or Senior

 - Highly motivated and committed to engaging in college-level work during the summer